Local service page

 EverSafe confirms whether Rest House Road needs poles, wall anchors, frame support, slab fixing, or a mixed method, while keeping entry and ball retrieval real.

-A cheap-looking Rest House Road quote deserves a closer check if it only counts square feet.
+A low-cost-looking Rest House Road estimate deserves a closer check if it only counts square feet.
 Ask whether the contractor studied hit direction, ball lift, returns, gaps, supports, and game type.

 Corners deserve extra attention near Brigade Road side and MG Road reach.
 Many weak jobs fail where the return begins, where a pole leaves a gap, or where the low section lets the ball escape.